Jodel/Jodel-Backend-Challenge/README.md

 ## Running everything

-Ensure that we're able to setup and run everything a task runner or a similar tool.
+Ensure that we're able to setup and run everything with a task runner or a similar tool.

 ## How to deliver the results

+Fork this repo and once you're done send us a pull request.
 The result should be a repository on Github with instructions how to run tests.